CommandDash/commanddash/readme.md

 <h3 align="center">Your Flutter AI Copilot powered with Gemini Code & Vision</h3>

 -----------------
 Dash AI is an open-source coding assistant being built for Flutter Devs.
-It is aimed to not only write code, but also run and debug it by itself. **This allows Dash AI to assist beyond code completion, and autopilot entire tasks.**
+It is aimed to not only write code, but also run and debug it. **This allows Dash AI to assist beyond code completion, and autopilot routine tasks for you.**

 - ✨ Powered by Gemini